fluix-dev/dotfiles/README.md

 All the applications have been setup to use the [Cozette](https://github.com/slavfox/Cozette) font, so follow the instructions on its Github for installation.

 ### Applications
-The official [Arch repos](https://www.archlinux.org/packages/) or the [Arch User Repository (AUR)](https://aur.archlinux.org/) contains all of the applications I use, sometimes under a different name than the folder.
+The official [Arch repos](https://www.archlinux.org/packages/) or the [Arch User Repository (AUR)](https://aur.archlinux.org/) contain all of the applications I use, sometimes under a different name than the folder.

-For [Sway](https://swaywm.org) make sure to use [#5639](https://github.com/swaywm/sway/pull/5639) by applying it as a [patch](https://patch-diff.githubusercontent.com/raw/swaywm/sway/pull/5639.patch) for the curved borders with drop shadows.
+For [Sway](https://swaywm.org) make sure to use [#5639](https://github.com/swaywm/sway/pull/5639) by applying it as a [patch](https://patch-diff.githubusercontent.com/raw/swaywm/sway/pull/5639.patch) and [compiling from source](https://github.com/swaywm/sway#compiling-from-source) for the curved borders with drop shadows.
 Keep in mind that the config syntax may change and that not all functions work.
-Refer to the inline `TODO` comments and discussion threads to see my progress.
+Refer to the inline `TODO` comments and discussion threads to watch the progress.

 ### Scripts
 I have some scripts in `scripts/` that I use which may contain some documentation within them.
 You may not have a use for them, or you may have to edit them to work on your install.